 What is GDPR?

 The new data law governs the way that businesses collect, use and share data about individuals.
-It also requires businesses to process personal data fairly and lawfully, allowing individuals to exercise legal rights when it comes to their own data and forces security measures to protect the personal data the business processes.
-Parkos has taken all of the necessary steps to ensure its compliance with the GDPR by the 25th of May 2018.
+It also requires businesses to process personal data fair and lawfully, allowing individuals to exercise legal rights when it comes to their own data and forces security measures to protect the personal data the business processes.
+Parkos has taken all necessary steps to ensure its compliance with the GDPR by the 25th of May 2018.

 Who does the GDPR apply to?

-The GDPR applies to all businesses and individuals based in the EU and to organisations and individuals, whether or not they are based in the EU, that process personal data of EU individuals.
+The GDPR applies to all businesses and individuals based in the EU and to organisations and individuals, whether or not based in the EU, that process personal data of EU individuals.
 Personal data is any information relating to an identified or identifiable natural person.

 What is the role of Parkos under GDPR?